guyvolvo/canopy.py-/progress.md

     return {"status": "MISSING", "platform": query['platform']}
 ```
-Pretty barebones but I'll add to it as we go
+Pretty barebones but I'll add to it as we go \

+Stopped updating because I locked in on the code will have to add more to this in the future !